needbee/uibutton-activity/README.md

 Usage
 =====

 Import "UIButton+Activity.h".
-Then, on any button you want to show an activity indicator when disabled, call
+Then, on any button you want to show an activity indicator when disabled, either call

 	[_button useActivityIndicator:YES];

+If your button lives in a storyboard/xib, you can also set the property on it there.

 The activity indicator usually works best if you also set up the button to hide its title in the disabled state: